Tally may bring challenges under Pennsylvania recount rules | Times Leader

 Republicans in the state Legislature and congressional delegation have largely fallen into line behind Trump, questioning the trustworthiness of the election and calling for the resignation of Wolf’s top elections official and an audit of the election.

-On Tuesday, state House Republicans said they would hold hearings on the 2020 election, although U.S. Sen. Pat Toomey, R-Pa., that “it looks likely” that Biden will be the next president and that a transition process should begin.
+On Tuesday, state House Republicans said they would hold hearings on the 2020 election, although U.S. Sen. Pat Toomey, R-Pa., told Pittsburgh’s WTAE-TV that “it looks likely” that Biden will be the next president and that a transition process should begin.

 The issues Trump’s campaign and its allies have pointed to are typical in every election, and many of its challenges have been tossed out by judges.